Philip Newman

-Philip Newman (Manchester, 12 May 1904 – Majorca, 23 November 1966), was a British violinist and pedagogue.

-The son of Harris Newman, cantor of Manchester's Great Synagogue, Newman became a pupil of Adolph Brodsky at the Royal Manchester College of Music, entering the College in 1917 aged 13 and leaving in 1920 without taking a diploma.
+Philip Newman (Manchester, 12 May 1904 – Majorca, 23 November 1966) was a British violinist and pedagogue.
+The son of Harris Newman, cantor of Manchester's Great Synagogue, Newman became a pupil of Adolph Brodsky at the Royal Manchester College of Music, entering the college in 1917 aged 13 and leaving in 1920 without taking a diploma.

-In 1924 Brodsky advised Newman to attend the Brussels Conservatoire to study with Albert Zimmer, Ysaÿe's first assistant.
+In 1924, Brodsky advised Newman to attend the Brussels Conservatoire to study with Albert Zimmer, Ysaÿe's first assistant.
 After just one year, he won the "Premier Prix de Violon" with maximum marks and distinction, playing the very difficult Violin Concerto in F sharp minor Op.
 23 by H. W. Ernst.
-During his time in Brussels he also studied with the violinists Henri van Hecke and Cesar Thomson.
+During his time in Brussels, he also studied with the violinists Henri van Hecke and César Thomson.

-Newman spent the years 1928 to 1932 in Berlin studying with Willy Hess who was by then Germany's foremost violinist, and had been a pupil of the great Joseph Joachim.
-Here he learned a style different to that of the Belgian school of which he was by now a fine exponent.
+Newman spent the years 1928 to 1932 in Berlin studying with Willy Hess, who was by then Germany's foremost violinist and a pupil of the great Joseph Joachim.
+Here, he learned a style different from that of the Belgian school, of which he was by now a fine exponent.

-Newman's first major recital took place in his hometown of Manchester in the mid 1920s, for which his father had hired the Free Trade Hall.
-However his first big concert was in Ostend where he performed the Beethoven Violin Concerto.
-For some unaccountable reason his official British debut with orchestra did not take place until 1935, again in the Manchester Free Trade Hall.
-In 1937 Philip Newman began his long service as a judge of the Concours Musical International Reine Elizabeth which had replaced the Ysaÿe Violin Competition.
-For many years Newman was also a member of the panel of judges at the Tchaikovsky Violin Competition in Moscow where he represented the British Council.
+Newman's first major recital occurred in his hometown of Manchester in the mid-1920s, where his father had hired the Free Trade Hall.
+However, his first big concert was in Ostend, where he performed the Beethoven Violin Concerto.
+For some unaccountable reason, his official British debut with orchestra did not take place until 1935, again in the Manchester Free Trade Hall.
+In 1937, Philip Newman began his long service as a Concours Musical International Reine Elizabeth judge, which had replaced the Ysaÿe Violin Competition.
+For many years, Newman was also a member of the panel of judges at the Tchaikovsky Violin Competition in Moscow, where he represented the British Council.

-Also in 1937 Philip Newman commenced his long association with Queen Elizabeth of the Belgians, becoming her personal professor of the violin.
-The Queen had for many years devoted much of her time to the violin and had performed privately with many distinguished musicians, she herself was a great patron of the arts and an accomplished violinist.
+Also in 1937, Philip Newman commenced his long association with Queen Elizabeth of the Belgians, becoming her personal violin professor.
+For many years, the Queen had devoted much of her time to the violin and performed privately with many distinguished musicians.
+She was a great patron of the arts and an accomplished violinist.